felidadae/owca/docs/numa_allocator.rst

 Metrics produced by the plugin
 ==============================

-The metrics are created to monitor the plugin:
+Metrics created to monitor the plugin are:

 - **numa_task_current_node**